Doctor of Philosophy Degree Program

 - Union Representation

 - Union Representatives are current PhD Student Employees who are elected/selected to help their fellow PhD Student Employees navigate work-related disciplines, grievances, and other procedural/policy issues.
-Contact TRU-JHU with questions about your division’s specific Union Representatives.
+Contact TRU-JHU with questions about specific Union Representatives.

 - TRU-JHU Contact Information